MaximeEme/Cyclistic-bike-sharing/README.md

 # INTRODUCTION TO THE CYCLISTIC CASE STUDY

 This project is a part of the capstone project of the Google Data Analytics Professional Certificate.
 It will follow the 6 steps of Data analysis learned during the online classes.

 ## Step 1: Ask

 ### 1.Cyclistic

 Cyclistic is a fictional bike-sharing company based in Chicago, Illinois.
-They possess 5800 bikes (and also cargo-bikes, hand-trycicles and reclining bikes) and 600 docked stations throughout the city.
+They possess 5800 bikes (and also cargo-bikes, hand-tricycles and reclining bikes) and 600 docked stations throughout the city.

 ### 2.Business task

 Analyzing historical trip data from Cyclistic to identify trends and connections between casual riders and annual members.

 ### 3.Key Stakeholders